-Then, and only then, can a purposeful shift begin towards a culture that is aligned with business strategy while also being meaningful to individual employees.
+Then, and only then, can a purposeful shift begin towards a culture that is aligned with business strategy while also being meaningful to individual employees?
 After all, your culture can be a unique differentiator that influences talent attraction, retention, motivation, and employee engagement.

 Interested in more HR systems to assess and cultivate culture at your company?
 Look no further!

-This article is written by Marketing Team of HR Cloud.
-HR Cloud is a leading global provider of Applicant Tracking, Onboarding, Offboarding, Communications, Engagement, Recognition and Financial Wellness solutions.
+This article is written by the Marketing Team of HR Cloud.
+HR Cloud is a leading global provider of Applicant Tracking, Onboarding, Offboarding, Communications, Engagement, Recognition, and Financial Wellness solutions.
 Its powerful and user-friendly software eliminates manual/paper processes, increases employee productivity and engagement, improves time and cost savings, and reduces regulatory compliance risk.